 These instructions and forms aren't a complete statement of the law.
-They cover the basic procedure for answering a Motion to a North Dakota state district court to prohibit public access to the entire court case, to specific documents filed in the court case, or to redact (block from view) information within documents filed in the court case.
+They cover the basic procedure for asking a North Dakota state district court to prohibit access to the entire court case, to specific documents filed in the court case, or to redact (block from view) information within documents filed in the court case.
 There's no guarantee that all judges and courts will accept forms available through the ND Legal Self Help Center.
 The Center isn't responsible for any consequences that may result from the forms or information provided.